HenrikBengtsson/ucsf-vpn/README.md

 The `ucsf-vpn` software also queries the https://ipinfo.io/ service to infer whether a VPN connection is established or not, and to provide public IP information on your current internet connection.
+To disable this check, use `--validate=pid`, or environment variable `UCSF_VPN_VALIDATE=pid`, which uses the PID file of OpenConnect to decide whether a VPN connection is established or not.
+This only works for `--method=openconnect`.

 The `ucsf-vpn` software _neither_ collects nor stores your local or UCSF credentials.